Many tech pundits are calling the Internet of Things (IoT) the

 Companies whose proposals are selected as one of five finalists will receive seed money to develop prototypes.
 Additional benefits for companies to participate include using government as a reference, and the potential to sell final solutions to MOTI and take their innovations to a wider market.

 Does this pique your interest?
-Learn more about the event and how to participate in the challenges on the BC Innovation Council website.
+Learn more about the event and how to participate in the challenges on the Innovate BC website.